 As a participant in the field experience program, students observe for 30 hours (3-4 hours per week) for an optimum length of 10 weeks.
 Students use observation as a tool for learning and then write reflective papers on assigned topics.
 In addition to the MCPS school experience, students will attend three (3) on-campus seminars and a host school orientation during the semester.
 Students are assigned to an MCPS school site in the region located nearest the campus at which they register for the coursework.

-IMPORTANT: Completion of fingerprinting for state and federal level background checks, Child Protective Services screening, and specific MCPS online trainings are mandatory for participation in any course requiring experiences in MCPS.
-Two dates have been established for Spring 2023 for on-campus fingerprinting and support in completing the remaining requirements:
+IMPORTANT: Completion of fingerprinting for state and federal level background checks, Child Protective Services screening, and specific MCPS online trainings are mandatory for participation in any course requiring field experiences in a Montgomery County Public School.

-If you still have questions, please email them to one of the contacts below.
-We look forward to working with you.
+Email questions to one of the contacts below.
+We look forward to working with you this semester.